freewheel70/FypUnity/README.md

 The built programs (like exe file or apk file) put in [Built](https://github.com/freewheel70/FypUnity/tree/master/Built) directory

 TODO:
- - Create control panel for mobile
+ - Create control panel for mobile [done]
- - Keep lost player inside room to watch the rest of the game
- - Host player should also be dead when mass is 0
+ - A Flag indicating other planet mass (lager or smaller)
+ - Change the view of player (height of camera)
+ - Planet will reborn after death
+ - Add different hazards and special features
+ - Attacking hazard will hit and damage planet
+ - Losing mass to move faster